-- If within 40 working days after receiving the complaint the employer is unable to investigate it and resolve it by agreement, the employer must refer it, in writing, to the Director-General.
+- If within 40 working days after receiving the complaint the employer is unable to investigate it and resolve it by agreement, the employer must contact the Ministry of Health Smokefree Enforcement Officers.

-Where employment relationship problems arise in respect of smoking in the workplace, employers and employees will deal with those in terms of the Employment Relations Act 2000.
+Where employment relationship problems arise in respect of smoking and vaping in the workplace, employers and employees will deal with those in terms of the Employment Relations Act 2000.

 Offences and fines